rotundasoftware/backbone.viewOptions/README.md

 # Backbone.ViewOptions

-A minimalist [Backbone.js](http://backbonejs.org/) plugin for attaching initialization options to your views.
+A mini [Backbone.js](http://backbonejs.org/) plugin for attaching initialization options to views.
 Supports required options and default values.

 ## Benefits

-* Use a clear declarative syntax to attach particular initialization options directly to your view objects.
+* Use a clear and consistent declarative syntax to attach particular initialization options directly to your view objects.
-* Declare required options as such, so that you are notified with an exception immediately if a required option is not supplied.
+* Declare required options as such, so an exception is raised immediately if one is not supplied.
 * Declare default values for particular options.
-* Can be used with any view class, including the base views in [Marionette](https://github.com/marionettejs/backbone.marionette), [LayoutManager](https://github.com/tbranyen/backbone.layoutmanager), etc.
+* Can be used with any view class, including those in [Marionette](https://github.com/marionettejs/backbone.marionette), [LayoutManager](https://github.com/tbranyen/backbone.layoutmanager), etc.

 ## Usage